trufflesuite/ganache-ui/README.md

 You can download a self-contained prebuilt Ganache binary for your platform of choice using the "Download" button on the [Ganache](https://trufflesuite.com/ganache/) website, or from this repository's [releases](https://github.com/trufflesuite/ganache/releases) page.

+Ganache is also available as a command-line tool.
+If you prefer working on the command-line, check out [ganache-cli](https://github.com/trufflesuite/ganache-cli).

 ### Contributing

 Please open issues and pull requests for new features, questions, and bug fixes.